-LARC 200 Land Surveying (2) One hour of lecture and two hours of laboratory per week.
-Also offered as HORT 200.
-Understanding the principles of land surveying such as measurements of distance, elevation and angles, instrumentation, and mapping.
+LARC 220 Land Surveying (2) One hour of lecture and two hours of laboratory per week.
+For LARC majors only.
+Formerly LARC 200.
+Principles of land surveying such as measurements of distance, elevation and angles, instrumentation and mapping.

-LARC 260 Graphic Communication II (3) One hour of lecture and four hours of laboratory per week.
-Prerequisites: LARC 150 and LARC 160.
+LARC 240 Graphic Communications (3) One hour of lecture and five hours of laboratory per week.
+Prerequisites: LARC 141 and LARC 160.
 For LARC majors only.
-Also offered as HORT 260.
-Graphic communication for landscape design presentation, supplemented by basic problems in landscape design.
+Formerly LARC 260.
+Exploration of graphic presentation techniques for landscape architectural planning and design documents.

-LARC 261 Electronic Studio (3) One hour of lecture and four hours of laboratory per week.
-Prerequisite: LARC 260 or HORT 260.
-Recommended: LARC 160 or HORT 160.
-For LARC and HORT majors only.
-Also offered as HORT 261.
-Integration of computer, photographic video, audio and other information technologies with the traditional design studio including: word processing/design with type, electronic publishing, spreadsheets/ graphs/numeracy, drawing, printing, drafting, designing, image processing, electronic presentations and input/output choices.
+LARC 241 Electronic Studio (3) One hour of lecture and five hours of laboratory per week.
+Prerequisite: LARC 240.
+For LARC majors only.
+Formerly LARC 261.
+An innovative approach to the integration of computer, photographic, video, audio and other information technologies with the traditional landscape architecture studio.